StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 ### CI filtering

 By default, all available ServiceNow CIs (configuration items) will be sent to StackState.
-You can optionally configure the Agent integration to filter the CIs sent to StackState:
+If you prefer to work with a specific set of resource types, you can configure the Agent integration to filter the CIs it retrieves:

 1. Edit the Agent integration configuration file `/etc/sts-agent/conf.d/servicenow.d/conf.yaml`.
     - A subset of the available CIs is listed and commented out.
 3. Uncomment the line `include_resource_types` and the CIs you would like to send to StackState.

-    {% hint style="info" %}
-    You can add any valid ServiceNow CI to the **include_resource_types** list, however, these components will appear on the **Uncategorized** layer of a StackState view.
+    You can add any valid ServiceNow CI to the **include_resource_types** list, however, components from resource types that you have added will appear on the **Uncategorized** layer of a StackState view.
-    {% endhint %}

     ```
     instances: